 How competitive is it to get in?

-We always receive more applications than the 25 places we have.
+We always receive more applications than the 25 places we have for each camp.
 We want to work with people who have made some definite steps towards a career in this industry.
-Whether you’re experimenting with stop-motion on TikTok, taking relevant courses, researching or doing work experience, we understand that everyone is at different stages of their journey, but we’re looking most for commitment and passion for stop-motion animation.
+Whether you’re experimenting with stop-motion on TikTok, taking relevant art and design courses, researching or doing work experience, we understand that everyone is at different stages of their journey, but we’re looking most for commitment and passion for either stop-motion animation or the design side of TV and Film.

 I’m at university, can I apply?

-Unfortunately, the BFI Animation Camp is only available for those not in full-time higher education, and you must be aged 16-19 on the first day of the course.
-If you want to chat to us further about eligibility, please get in touch with the team at Calling The Shots. via email@example.com.
+Unfortunately, the BFI Residential Camps are only available for those not in full-time higher education, and you must be aged 16-19 on the first day of the course.
+If you want to chat to us further about eligibility, please get in touch with the team at Calling The Shots. via firstname.lastname@example.org

 What happens after the course finishes?